rstickles16/StratLab/README.md

   1. Download the zip file of the repository to a location on your local machine
   2. Add the package location to your python path using the following methods.

-  SETTING $PYTHONPATH ON A MAC
+# Set Python Path on a MAC
   Step 1: Open bash profile
   ```bash
   nano ~/.bash_profile